kylehovey/react-boilerplate/readme.md

 **(Optional):** Once you have the right runtimes, copy `.env.development` in both the project root and in `client` to a `.env.development.local` for each and put any environment variables you wish to override in the new files.

+To run the development stack, run `npm run server` in one tab/pane/terminal and `npm run client` in another.
+Both will hot-reload whenever you change any files, so no need to restart them unless you change the environment variables.

 ## Production

 Make sure you have configured your production environment in both `.env.production.local` and `client/.env.production.local` (you will have to create these), then just run `npm run production` to compile a production build and run the full stack.
 Note that you won't have to run the React dev server anymore since the static bundle built by the React stack will be served statically from the same express server that runs the GraphQL endpoint.